 But here is the thing: These platforms may not always be able to paint the whole picture.

 Generally, people tend to use these platforms when they are unsatisfied with an experience.
 When someone has a good experience, you are less likely to hear from them because they have received the expected level of service.

 However, if someone has a negative experience while dealing with the insurer’s customer service team, they are more likely to leave a comment in the review sections, as they did not receive the expected level of service.
-Sometimes, minor administrative errors can lead to a negative review which does not necessarily mean the insurance company as a whole is bad.
+Sometimes, minor administrative errors can lead to a negative assessment which does not necessarily mean the insurance company as a whole is bad.

 These scores are low, but they are not atypical for life insurers of their size.
-For example, SunLife and Manulife — direct competitors of RBC — have similar Insureye scores, 1.5 and 1.6, respectively.
+For example, SunLife and Manulife — direct competitors of RBC Insurance— have similar Insureye scores, 1.5 and 1.6, respectively.